 Nursing home neglect is a failure to fulfill a care giving obligation to an Elderly resident of your Nursing Home.
 Neglect accounts for 58.5% of all Nursing Home Abuse cases.
 Neglect, however, can be intentional or unintentional, based on factors of ignorance or denial.
 The most common signs of Neglect are Malnutrition, Dehydration, Bed Sores, under medication, Overmedication, and an unclean environment in the Nursing Home itself.

-Locating an Expert Paducah, KY Nursing Home Neglect Lawyer
+Locating an Expert Paducah Nursing Home Neglect Lawyer

 All nursing home residents have legal rights.
 If an elderly family member or a friend of yours is being abused or neglected in a Kentucky nursing home, their rights are most certainly being violated.
 By taking legal action against the facility, you can protect your loved one and ensure no other resident gets hurt or injured again.